Inspiring & Best Day Trips from Osaka to Enrich Your Visit | The Invisible Tourist

 KYOTO

 If your time in Japan is extremely limited, an Osaka to Kyoto day trip is possible.
-However this comes with a warning that you’d only scratch the surface of this timeless beauty in one day.
+However, I believe this is not the best day trip from Osaka as it comes with a warning that you’d only scratch the surface of this timeless beauty in one day.

-While it may be an obvious choice to day trip to Kyoto from Osaka, it’s important to note the main attractions of Fushimi Inari Taisha Shrine, Kinkaku-ji Golden Pavilion, Kiyomizu-dera and Arashiyama Bamboo Forest are all quite spaced out from one another, meaning rushing around to see them all in a single day could be exhausting.
+While it may be an obvious choice to day trip to Kyoto from Osaka, it’s important to note the main attractions of Fushimi Inari Taisha Shrine (avoid crowds on this Fushimi Inari hike), Kinkaku-ji Golden Pavilion, Kiyomizu-dera and Arashiyama Bamboo Forest are all quite spaced out from one another, meaning rushing around to see them all in a single day will be exhausting.

 NOTE: Due to overtourism in Kyoto plaguing the city in the past (mostly from day trippers), to be an invisible tourist I would not recommend a Kyoto tour from Osaka.